nkeim/runtrackpy/README.md

 ## Easy

-`runtrackpy` uses a special version of `pytracks` that has been accelerated with `numba`, and given a slightly modified API to permit handling of large datasets.
+`runtrackpy` uses a special version of `trackpy` that has been accelerated with `numba`, and given a slightly modified API to permit handling of large datasets.
 This is currently found on [GitHub](http://github.com/nkeim/trackpy/).
 If you want an easy way to read the tracks files that are produced, and/or to test `runtrackpy`, you will also need [`pantracks`](http://github.com/nkeim/pantracks/).

 The easiest way to install all packages is with `pip`, *if* `git` is also installed (which it should already be on Mac or Linux):